datarza/DataViewExtenders/README.md

 # DataViewExtenders

-These extenders can generate columns on DataGridView and create controls in FlowLayoutPanel.
+These extenders can generate data-bound columns in the DataGridView and data-bound controls in the FlowLayoutPanel.

 ![Early preview](Media/img_01.png)